-- The staff at St Mary's know that best way to raise attainment in disadvantaged pupils is to provide high quality teaching experiences known as 'quality first teaching'. - Reading remains a key and priority area of the curriculum with the biggest gap in attainment between disadvantaged and non-disadvantaged pupils. - Most children make good or accelerated progress in our school in reading, writing and maths. - We are aiming for accelerated progress so that disadvantaged children catch up and keep up with non-disadvantaged pupils. - It is important to note that 51% of the children in receipt of pupil premium have SEND. - Analysis of last year's assessment data (spring 2020) and 'entry' assessment data from October 2020 have been utilised to formulate this plan.
+- Reading remains a key and priority area of the curriculum with the biggest gap in attainment between disadvantaged and non-disadvantaged pupils. - Most children make good or accelerated progress in our school in reading, writing and maths. - We are aiming for accelerated progress so that disadvantaged children catch up and keep up with non-disadvantaged pupils. - 51% of the children in receipt of pupil premium have SEND. - Analysis of last year's assessment data (spring 2020) and 'entry' assessment data from October 2020 have been utilised to formulate this plan.